clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta-intro/bare-metal-install-beta-intro.rst

 Install from live image
 ***********************

-After you've downloaded and burned the live install image on a USB drive, follow these steps.
+After you've downloaded and burned the live desktop image on a USB drive, follow these steps.

 #.
 Insert the USB drive into an available USB slot.